ashish74624/AdFusion/README.md

 # Ad Server Platform - AdFusion

-A full-stack ad serving platform that implements core functionality similar to Google AdSense, allowing publishers to monetize their websites and advertisers to run ad campaigns.
+A full-stack ad serving platform that implements core functionality similar to Google AdSense, allowing publishers to display ads on their websites and advertisers to run targeted ad campaigns.

 ## Features